Friday the 13th (1980 film): Plot

 Alice hears Brenda screaming.
 Worried by their friends' disappearances, Alice and Bill investigate.
 They find a bloodied axe in Brenda's bed, and the phones disconnected.
 Steve returns and, at the camp's entrance, recognizes the unseen killer, who stabs him.
 When the power goes out, Bill goes to check on the generator.
 Alice later finds his body pinned to the door with arrows.
 She flees to the main cabin and barricades herself inside, before the killer hurls Brenda's body through a window.

 Mrs. Voorhees, a middle-aged woman who claims to be a friend of the Christys, arrives at the camp.
 She reveals that it is her son Jason's birthday and that he was the young boy who drowned in 1957.
 She blames his death on the counselors who failed to supervise him, instead having sex.
 Revealing herself as the killer, she brutally attacks Alice.
 Alice flees, discovering the bodies of Annie and Steve in the process.
 Following a chase throughout the camp and several physical altercations, Mrs. Voorhees finally confronts Alice on the lakeshore.
 The two struggle until Alice decapitates Mrs. Voorhees with a machete.
 Exhausted, Alice seeks refuge inside a canoe, which she pushes out onto the lake, and falls asleep.

-At dawn, police officers arrive moments before Jason's decomposing corpse emerges from the lake and drags Alice underwater.
+At dawn, police officers arrive moments before Jason's decomposing corpse rises from the lake and pulls Alice underwater.
 She then awakens in a hospital, surrounded by a police sergeant and medical staff.
-The sergeant says there was no sign of a boy at the lake.
+The sergeant says that there was no sign of a boy at the lake.
 Alice replies, "Then he's still there."